jlleongarcia/jlleongarcia/content/blog/r_retirementfacts.md

 ---

 Inflation levels is a topic that is currently more and more listened.

-This will be the topic.
+It is also this post's topic.

 In the end of 2021 I made a simple Shiny app that I deployed into ShinyApps, that was actually showing interactively the effects of inflation.